 Students will develop personalised mathematics goals based on one of the proficiencies to enhance their individual growth.

 Understanding refers to students building a robust knowledge of adaptable and transferable mathematical concepts and structures.
 Students make connections between related concepts and progressively apply the familiar to develop new ideas.
 They develop an understanding of the relationship between the ‘why’ and the ‘how’ of mathematics.

 Fluency describes students developing skills in choosing appropriate procedures, carrying out procedures flexibly, accurately, efficiently and appropriately, and recalling factual knowledge and concepts readily.

 Problem-solving is the ability of students to make choices, interpret, formulate, model and investigate problem situations, and communicate solutions effectively.

 Reasoning refers to students developing an increasingly sophisticated capacity for logical, statistical and probabilistic thinking and actions, such as conjecturing, hypothesising, analysing, proving, evaluating, explaining, inferring, justifying, refuting, abstracting and generalising.

 Level 5 students will utilise the 1-to-1 Laptop program in order to extend and enrich their learning.
 The ICT User Agreement will ensure that the students use their laptops responsibly.
 Students learn about digital citizenship and their responsibilities in cyber safety.
 They use their laptops in a range of exciting ways in order to keep up with the constantly evolving landscape of information, communication and technology.
-Students share and publish their learning using apps such as Edmodo, Google Drive and Socrative.
+Students share and publish their learning using online resources such as Google Drive, Google Classroom and Scratch.
 They also participate in the global community by accessing digital resources from around the world under the guidance of their teachers.